 What is regrouping?

-To regroup means to re-arrange something into a new group or groups.
-So applied to addition, this would mean to regroup sums of numbers into a new group or groups.
+To regroup means to re-organize something into a new group or groups.
+Applied to subtraction, this means to regroup sums of numbers into a new group or groups.
 In subtraction, we sometimes call regrouping borrowing, as you borrow from the number to the left.
 This will all make sense when you see the video example below.

-Often regrouping in addition is more easily applied when you add numbers in columns, so that the ones are stacked above each other, the tens are stacked above each other, the hundreds are stacked above each other, etc.
+Regrouping in subtraction is applied when you subtract numbers in columns, so that the ones are stacked above each other, the tens are stacked above each other, the hundreds are stacked above each other, etc.

-The ones are in one group, the tens are in one group, the hundreds are in one group, etc.
+We now think of the ones as one group, the tens as one group, the hundreds as one group, etc.

-We’ve created a 60 second video to demonstrate visually how to add two 2-digit numbers that need regrouping:
+We’ve created a 60 second video to demonstrate visually how to subtract two 2-digit numbers with borrowing:

-Grade 2 worksheets to practice 2-digit addition (regrouping)
+Grade 2 worksheets to practice 2-digit subtraction with borrowing

-We’ve created a series of worksheets for students to practice regrouping when adding two digit-numbers in columns.
+We’ve created a series of worksheets for students to practice regrouping when two 2-digit numbers.